 Satyagraha, Les Pêcheurs de Perles, Hansel and Gretel, Orphée et Eurydice (Gluck), La Clemenza de Tito, El Gato Montés, and La Traviata.
 With the L.A.
 Philharmonic, Laura has performed in numerous concerts conducted by Gustavo Dudamel, featuring soloists such as Joshua Bell and Emanuel Ax; the Green Umbrella Series; Symphonies for Youth; and concerts at the Hollywood Bowl.

-Passionate about teaching, Laura is the adjunct clarinet professor at Mt.
-San Antonio College, and she teaches at the Pasadena Conservatory of Music.
+Passionate about teaching, Laura is the adjunct clarinet professor at Mount San Antonio College, and she teaches at the Pasadena Conservatory of Music.
 Laura also teaches clarinetists at Diamond Bar High School and South Pointe Middle School.
 Some of her students’ recent achievements include earning positions in California’s All-Southern and All-State Honors ensembles, Idyllwild Arts Summer Orchestra program, Colburn Youth Orchestra, Pacific Symphony Youth Orchestra and Wind Ensemble, Pacific Symphony Youth Concert Band, Claremont Young Musicians Orchestras, and the Pasadena Youth Symphony Orchestras.
 Her students have placed in competitions such as the Musical Arts Competition of Orange County, the Great Composers Competition, and the Mount San Antonio College Solo Competition.
 A summer high point for Laura is teaching at the Pasadena Conservatory Clarinet Camp.
 She has given masterclasses as a guest artist for the Tucson Symphony, the University of Minnesota, and at Waldorf College.
 Alumni of her private studio have been accepted as music majors to institutions such as the University of Michigan, University of Arizona, University of Denver, and several California State Universities, including Fullerton, Long Beach, Los Angeles, and Northridge.

 As a concert soloist, Laura’s performance highlights include performing Mozart’s Clarinet Concerto with the Tucson Symphony Orchestra, soloing with the USC Contemporary Music ensemble for the klezmer-inspired piece, Yerusha, and performing Copland’s Clarinet Concerto at the Music Academy of the West.
 In Los Angeles, Laura has performed with Pittance Chamber Music, and in the Hear Now Music Festival.
 Laura is also a member of Third Wheel, a woodwind trio that performs eclectic repertoire across Southern California.